vorakl/composingprograms.com/README.md

-# Practicing ideas from "Composing Programs"
+# Practicing ideas from the "Composing Programs"

 My experiments inspired by ["Composing Programs"](https://composingprograms.com) which is authored and maintained by John DeNero.

-* [char_converter](char_converter/), the example of implementing a constraint programming for converting Characters to/from Ascii codes
+* [char_converter](char_converter/), the example of applying the constraint programming paradigm for converting Characters to/from Ascii codes
+* [pure_oop](pure_oop/), a pure implementation of Object-Oriented Paradigm in one function